Home / Blog / Save Tab Groups

 Does Chrome automatically save tab groups?

-Yes, Chrome Help says tab group changes are automatically saved and synced across devices when browsing history and tabs are synced with the same Google Account.
+Yes.
+Chrome automatically saves and syncs tab group changes across devices when browsing history and tabs are synced with the same Google Account.
 You can close a group to remove it from the tab strip without deleting it.

 Can I save tab groups to a file?